cheerleone/yget/readme.md

 Youtube Get

-A simple low argument bash front end for youtube-dl...
+A simple low argument bash front end for youtube-dl...at least once it’s configured for your environment.

-at least once it’s configured for your environment.
+The basic idea is that we pre-configure the (my!) most used options to simplify use.
+That and yg will stack and sequentially download videos added making it a huge time-saver.

 Important setup notes: Edit script to configure user environment settings: